 Blended Learning Is Key To Success

-Creating A Virtual Instructor-Led Training Program
+Designing & Implementing a Virtual Instructor-Led Training Program

 It’s not just mainstream learning providers offering Virtual Instructor-Led Training as a mode of education.
-Increasingly businesses are also exploring VILT programs as part of their employee, partner, and customer training initiatives – both large and small companies are championing them; including software giant, Microsoft.
+Increasingly businesses are also exploring VILT programs as part of their employee, partner, and customer training initiatives – both large and small companies are championing them, including software giant Microsoft.

 For those starting from scratch, simply researching the VILT program market is a step in the right direction.
 There are lots of providers out there offering a variety of different services.
-However, for companies with legacy eLearning software commitments, transitioning to a VILT program may mean reviewing current training and development needs and budgets.
+However, for companies with legacy eLearning software commitments, transitioning to a VILT program may mean reviewing current virtual training and development needs and budgets.
 Here are some of the primary considerations to keep in mind when reviewing what Virtual Instructor-Led Training programs have to offer.

 Organizational & Learner Considerations

 However, the decision to use a VILT platform also needs to fit with an organization’s learning and development strategy.
-Any potential investment also needs to sync with budgets, existing software/hardware, and must deliver a decent return on investment.
+Any potential investment also needs to sync with budgets, existing software/hardware and must deliver a decent return on investment.

 For example, if a business already has a corporate LMS in place, will a VILT platform be added on top of the existing technology?
 Will users be open to using yet another virtual training and development solution?
 Will it provide the functionality needed for a range of education-based initiatives?
 Can other departments in the business make use of it for related schemes – such as customer onboarding or sales training?
 Is the solution scalable – or does it only allow for a certain number of users at any one time?

 Ultimately, deciding to adopt a Virtual Instructor-Led Training platform means carefully considering whether it actually supports your needs, aims, and objectives: from both strategic and practical perspectives.